canarytrace/documentation/docs/features/dashboards.md

 ### Canarytrace Smoke Overview

 This dashboard is very simple and allows you to get an overview of the availability of a web application and the loading speed of resources such as images, JS or CSS files.
-Contains visualizations from data, which are collected from [Canarytrace Smoke Pro](/docs/why/edition) and from Canarytrace Smoke.
+Contains visualizations from data, which are collected from [Canarytrace](/docs/why/edition) in `smoke` edition.

 ## Dashboard versioning
 ---